What if you can’t pay your rent?

 You’ll find it easier to manage your money if you have a bank account.
-A ‘basic’ bank account, which doesn’t have an overdraft facility, so you cannot get into debt.
-To open this you need to provide proof of your identity and address.
-All major banks offer basic bank accounts.
+‘Basic’ bank accounts don’t have an overdraft facility, so you cannot get into debt.
+Most well-known banks offer these types of account and to open one you’ll need to provide proof of your identity and address.

 Budgeting Your Money

 Working out a budget is a great way to focus on your spending priorities, get on top of your finances and avoid getting into debt.
 We’ve produced a ‘Personal Budget Sheet’ to help you work out how much money is coming in to and going out:

 For more help on budgeting you can visit https://www.moneyadviceservice.org.uk/en